Bhavya2612/Delta-Open-Profile-Task-1/README.md

 The images are taken from the given dataset in the question.
-My process consists of the following steps : a)Pre processing the images to give them a standard size so that there can be a universal model for all images to be processed. b)Importing libraries. c)Using the img_to_array method to convert the images into arrays. d)Changing the color balance from RGB to LAB.
+My process consists of the following steps : a)Pre processing the images to give them a standard size so that there can be a universal model for all images to be processed./n b)Importing libraries. c)Using the img_to_array method to convert the images into arrays. d)Changing the color balance from RGB to LAB.